annesbl/tinder-for-sneakers/README.md

 ![Decision Tree](decision_tree/decision_tree_concept.jpg)

-### 💡 Future Potential

-* Use this structure to **weight different sneaker parts** in the similarity score (e.g., give more importance to soles if the user clicks on soles often).
-* Incorporate a **user history** to refine the recommendation path over time.
-* Build an **explainable recommendation engine**, where users understand *why* a sneaker was suggested (e.g., “Because you liked yellow soles and pink uppers”).

 ---

-## 🌱 **Next steps / ideas**
+## 🌱 **Next Steps & Future Potential**

-* Refine and tune similarity search (e.g. weighting components differently, smarter exploration strategies)
+The current app lays the foundation for a powerful, component-based sneaker recommendation system.
+Possible directions for future development include:

+### 🔍 Smarter Recommendations

+- **Weight sneaker parts** differently in the similarity calculation (e.g., prioritize soles if users click on soles frequently)
+- **Incorporate user history** to refine and personalize the recommendation path over time
+- Build an **explainable recommendation engine**, so users understand _why_ a sneaker was recommended (e.g., “Because you liked yellow soles and pink uppers”)

+### 🧑‍💻 Feature Extensions

-* Add persistent user accounts for bookmarks and personalized preferences
+- Add **persistent user accounts** to store bookmarks and preference profiles across sessions
-* Deploy to cloud (e.g. PythonAnywhere, Vercel, or AWS) for public access
-* Add admin interface or API for uploading new sneaker data and regenerating indices
+- Create an **admin interface or upload API** for adding new sneakers and regenerating indices dynamically

+### 🌐 Deployment

+- Deploy the app publicly using platforms like **PythonAnywhere**, **Vercel**, or **AWS**
+- Optimize the system for speed, scalability, and mobile responsiveness

 ---